delvtech/hyperdrive-frontend/.changeset/chatty-goats-fix.md

 "@delvtech/hyperdrive-viem": patch
 ---

-Bump evm-client-viem version to fix bug causing event args to not be sent in ethGetLogs
+Bump evm-client-viem version to 0.6.3 to fix bug causing event args to not be sent in ethGetLogs